sopoforic/vidua/README.md

 # vidua

-Vidua can be used to apply patches.
+Vidua can be used to apply (BPS or IPS) patches.
 It is intended particularly for use with ROM hacks.

-## Supported patch formats

-* BPS
-* IPS

 ## Usage